dsteves28/CyberSecurity-Bootcamp/README.md

 3. **Create a GPO: Enabling Verbose PowerShell Logging and Transcription**
    - PowerShell is often used as a living off the land hacker tool.
      - Once a hacker gains access to a Windows machine, they will leverage built-in tools, such as PowerShell and wmic, as much as possible to achieve their goals while trying to stay under the radar.

-   - So why not just completely disable PowerShell?
-     - Many security tools and system administration management operations, such as workstation provisioning, require heavy use of PowerShell to set up machines.

    - A PowerShell practice that is recommended regardless of whether PowerShell is enabled or disabled: **Enabling enhanced PowerShell logging and visibility through verbosity.**
      - This type of policy is important for tools like SIEM and for forensics operations, as it helps combat obfuscated PowerShell payloads.